andreattamatheus/weatherApp/README.md

 Also, since it has an integration service, you need to fill the:

--   OPENWEATHER_API_KEY with the key generated in OPENWEATHERMAP
+-   OPENWEATHER_API_KEY with the key generated in openweathermap
 -   OPENWEATHER_API_URL can be kept the same.

 ```
 composer install
 ```

-Two users will be created here: backoffice@yopmail.com and admin@yopmail.com.
-Both have the password _123123123_

 ```
 php artisan optimize
 ```

+Two users will be created here: backoffice@yopmail.com and admin@yopmail.com.
+Both have the password _123123123_

 ```
 php artisan migrate:fresh --seed